forseti-security/forseti-security/_docs/_latest/configure/notifier/index.md

 # {{ page.title }}

-Forseti Notifier can send a variety of notifications to alert you of Forseti events.
+Notifier can send a variety of notifications to alert you of Forseti events.
 You can configure notifications to send to different channels and in different formats.

 ### Notification Types

-  1. Inventory summary
-  1. Scanner summary
-  1. Violations
+  1. Inventory summary: Count of the resources added in the latest inventory crawl.
+  1. Violations: Individual violations that have been found from the latest scanner run.
-  1. Cloud Security Command Center (Cloud SCC) findings
+  1. Cloud Security Command Center (Cloud SCC) findings: Violations converted to Cloud SCC findings format, that's ingestable by Cloud SCC.

 ### Notification Channels